goooseman/devsparks-blog/NOTES.md

 - Front-end: HTML, CSS, JavaScript (for interactive elements)

 Should have Makefile to serve project with docker-compose and build project with docker.
-Should have docker-compose to serve the project together with remark42.

 ### Remark42 integration

 Remark42 is a comments engine which has a special backend and a frontend integration.

-### Backend

-In the projects `docker-compose.yaml` please add following service with `umputun/remark42:latest` image next to basic hugo image.
+We have already deployed version at https://remark42.goooseman.dev

 ### Frontend integration